How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 Do I need to be retired to apply for the SRRV?

-No — the SRRV does not require proof of actual retirement.
-Age and financial qualification (deposit or pension) are the primary criteria.
+No. The SRRV does not require proof of actual retirement.
+Age and financial qualification (deposit or pension) are the main criteria.
 Someone aged 40 who has left employment and meets the deposit threshold can apply.
-The SRRV is a residency and lifestyle visa — its primary purpose is to provide a stable long-term base in the Philippines, not to facilitate active local employment.
+The SRRV is a residency visa, not an employment visa.

 Can I apply from abroad without being in the Philippines?

 Treat the SRRV as an in-country process unless the PRA tells you otherwise in writing for your case.
-The current PRA expanded-program guidance says applicants must be physically present in the Philippines for the whole duration of the SRRV application process, and the current requirements are framed around holding a tourist visa valid for at least one month during processing.
-You can still complete some preparation before travel — especially document collection and, if using DBP, the remittance step — but do not rely on an embassy or consular pathway without direct confirmation from PRA.
+The current PRA expanded-program guidance says applicants must be physically present in the Philippines for the whole duration of the SRRV application process.
+You can still complete some preparation before travel, especially document collection and, if using DBP, the remittance step.
+Do not rely on an embassy or consular route without direct confirmation from PRA.

 My pension is a drawdown pension, not a lifetime annuity.
 Can I still use it to qualify?

-Under current PRA guidelines, the official position is that only lifetime pensions and guaranteed lifetime annuities qualify.
-Drawdown arrangements have been considered in some documented cases but there is no official policy permitting them.
+PRA's published materials require proof of a lifetime pension at the stated monthly thresholds.
+Some practitioner sources report that drawdown arrangements have occasionally been reviewed on a case-by-case basis, but this is not an official published PRA rule.
 If your income is from a drawdown structure, the safer approach is to apply under the non-pension category with the higher deposit, unless you can get specific written confirmation from the PRA about your individual situation.

 What happens to my SRRV if I get married to a Filipino national after getting the visa?

-Your SRRV remains valid independently of your marital status.
+Your SRRV remains valid regardless of your marital status.
 The visa stands on its own financial qualification, not on a relationship.
-If your circumstances change, the SRRV continues — which is one meaningful advantage over a 13A immigrant visa, where the visa is tied to the marriage.
+This is one practical advantage over a 13A immigrant visa, where the visa is tied to the marriage.

 Can I use the deposit to buy property?